 To improve the quality of life for patients

-Through our customized and patient-specific products and services, Xilloc aims to assist surgeons helping their patients.
+Through our customized, unique and patient-specific products and services, Xilloc aims to assist surgeons helping their patients.
 Because patients deserve individual care.

 The world’s first 3D printed titanium skull implant

 Back in 2003, the Department of Cranio-Maxillofacial and Plastic Surgery of the former Maastricht University Hospital needed a product to repair large skull defects easily during surgery that not only would fit perfectly on the defect, but also gave a safe and aesthetically pleasing result.
 Until that time, repairing large skull defects had been truly complicated by manually shaping, modelling and placing the implant.
 This resulted in long and complex operations with poor aesthetic results.